 A spokesperson for NHSDigital declined to say who was responsible but confirmed that the distribution list had now been removed to prevent any repeat.
 The email service was used for sharing patient-identifiable and sensitive information.

-Follow these top tips for working with email distribution lists:
+Top tips for working with email distribution lists:

 - Check who's on distribution lists first - before you press Send.
 Sending emails to all recipients is only efficient if they all need to read what it contains.